flutter/website/src/cookbook/forms/text-input.md

 ---
-title: "Create and style a text field"
+title: Create and style a text field
 ---

 Text fields allow users to type text into our apps.
 Text fields can be used to build forms, messaging apps, search experiences, and more!
 In this recipe, we'll explore how to create and style text fields.

 Flutter provides two text fields out of the box: [`TextField`](https://docs.flutter.io/flutter/material/TextField-class.html)